-How future CEO Justin Loranger-Ahluwalia answers to people knocking on his office door.
+How future CEO Justin R. Loranger-Ahluwalia answers to people knocking on his office door.

 This isn’t a joke.
 On Canada Day there was a man dressed as Waldo walking around.